-Since everyone has her own preference for hair removal techniques – whether it’s shaving, waxing, laser, or hair removal creams – we tapped dermatologist Dr. Cindy Yoon-Soo Bae of the Laser Skin Surgery Center in New York for some tips on staying bikini-ready all year round.
+Since everyone has their own preference for hair removal techniques – whether it’s shaving, waxing, laser, or hair removal creams – we tapped dermatologist Dr. Cindy Yoon-Soo Bae of the Laser Skin Surgery Center in New York for some tips on having the smoothest bikini line.

 Not ready to invest a ton of time (or money) on your hooha?
 We got you.
 If you’re all about that shave, Dr. Bae recommends using a single-blade razor – and replacing it frequently – then when you’re about 5-10 minutes into your shower, using good skincare products to help the blade glide (we’re still a big fan of this Lush Shaving Soap, FYI).
 “This will ensure your hair and skin is sufficiently softened for an easier shave.
 And remember that when you’re shaving, you’re also exfoliating the skin in the area, so if you have a spray tan it will cause streaking,” says Dr. Bae.